 - Digital divides – their changing nature and how they can be overcome

-- The socio-economic impact of new technologies – e.g., 5G, IoT, AI, blockchain
+- The socio-economic impact of new technologies (e.g., IoT, AI, blockchain)

 - Convergence and bundling – business models, strategies and regulation

-- The impact of OTT on the telecommunications sector
+- OTT – strategies and impact on the telecommunications sector

-- The adoption of ICT in other sectors – manufacturing, transportation etc.
+- ICT adoption in other sectors – manufacturing, transportation etc.

 Submission of abstracts:

 Abstracts should be about 2 pages (800 to 1000 words) in length and contain the following information: